Akcanbasri/TurtleTrading/USAGE_GUIDE.md

 # TurtleTrading Bot - Usage Guide

-This guide explains how to set up, test, and effectively use the TurtleTrading bot with its dynamic leverage features.
+This guide explains how to set up, configure, and effectively use the TurtleTrading bot with its advanced multi-timeframe analysis capabilities.

 ## Setup